COVID-19 Policies and Restrictions

 - Housing Lodge laundry room

-Face coverings are required on campus and at University sponsored activities regardless of location.
+Face coverings are required on campus and at University sponsored activities regardless of location and regardless of vaccination status.
 Every person must wear a mask or face shield that completely covers the person’s nose and mouth.
 Face coverings may be removed only if a person can easily maintain a continuous distance of at least six feet from all other persons, and one is:

 - outside, or